-Silicon Graphics, CHALLENGE, IRIS, and Onyx are registered trademarks and IRIX, IRISconsole, O2, Origin, and Onyx2 are trademarks of Silicon Graphics, Inc. PostScript is a registered trademark of Adobe systems, Inc.
+Silicon Graphics, the Silicon Graphics logo, IRIX, CHALLENGE, and Onyx are registered trademarks and IRISconsole, O2, OCTANE, Origin, Origin200, Onyx2, and XFS are trademarks of Silicon Graphics, Inc. Indy is a registered trademark used under lisense in the U.S. and owned by Silicon Graphics, Inc. in all other countries worldwide.
+EtherLite is a registered trademark of Central Data Corporation.
+PostScript is a registered trademark of Adobe systems, Inc.

-IRISconsoleTM Administrator's Guide Document Number 007-2872-002
+IRISconsoleTM Administrator's Guide Document Number 007-2872-003